The Completion Theorem in twisted equivariant $K$-Theory for proper and discrete actions

 In section \ref{sectionmodule}, we examine the ring structure over the ring defined by the zeroth untwisted $K$-theory $K_G^0(\eub{G})$, and establish the noetherian condition for certain relevant modules over it given by twisted equivariant $K$-theory groups.

 The main theorem, \ref{theoremcompletion} is proved in section \ref{sectionatiyahsegal}.

-\begin{theoremn} Let $G$ be a group which admits a finite model for $\eub{G}$, the classifying space for proper actions.
+\begin{theoremn} Let $G$ be a group which admits a finite model for $\eub{G}$, the universal space for proper actions.
 Let $X$ be a finite, proper $G$-CW complex.
-Let $\idealGX{G}{\eub{G}}$ be the augmentation ideal (defined in section \ref{sectioncompletion} ).
+Let $\idealGX{G}{\eub{G}}$ be the augmentation ideal (defined in section \ref{sectionatiyahsegal} ).